-With a 30 year career hand painting movie posters for Hollywood blockbusters, illustrator Steve Chorney keeps this creative tradition relevant and exciting.
-This can be seen most notably with Steve Chorney’s illustrated movie poster for Quentin Tarantino’s highly anticipated film, Once Upon A Time In Hollywood, as well as a prop poster for a fictional film featured in the movie, Operation DYN-O-MITE.
+With a 30 year career hand painting movie posters for Hollywood blockbusters, illustrator Steve Chorney keeps the creative tradition relevant and exciting.
+This can be most notably seen in Steve Chorney’s illustrated movie poster for Quentin Tarantino’s highly anticipated film, Once Upon A Time In Hollywood, as well as a prop poster for a fictional film featured in the movie, Operation DYN-O-MITE.

 “An illustration, by its nature can use “artistic license” to add that extra something – that little bit of magic.”

 – Steve Chorney